4th August 2025

 What Happens If I Receive A Parking Fine on a Hire Car?

-The car hire company will either forward the fine details directly to you or they will request that the authorities reissue the penalty notice to you, in your name.
+In most cases, the car hire company will either forward the fine details directly to you or they will request that the authorities reissue the penalty notice to you, in your name.

 In addition to the fine itself, the hire company is likely to charge you an administration fee for passing the fine on and processing the paperwork.
 The cost of the fine will vary.